StefanHasensperling/WS_Protocol/README.md

 The WS Protocol does not implement any Security mechanism whatsoever, it has no Encryption, no Authentication, no Request Throttling, Replay attack prevention, not even Message Integrity checks.
 It relies entirely on the TCP Protocols built in message integrity mechanisms.

 The data exchange works by sending and receiving "WS Message Frames".
 Each message frame is exactly 8 bytes long.
-So each data exchange happens in 8 byte quantums.
+So each data exchange happens in 8 byte quantum.
 If an Request or response Message is shorter that 8 bytes, it is padded with 0, to always be of 8 bytes length.
 Some response messages are longer than 8 bytes, which means that you will receive multiple message frames.
 The first frame indicates the payload size.
 From that you have to calculate how many message frames (each 8 bytes long) you will need to receive.
 The remainder of the last message most of the time contains "Garbage" or "0".
 The "Garbage" data comes from the simplistic implementation in the Plc's that run the "Server" of this protocol.